Wr3nch-ren/socket_programming_rust/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-2. Open your terminal and run the program
+2. Open your terminal and run the program.
     1. Run the server first using `cargo run --bin server`
     2. Run the client using `cargo run --bin client`

-3. You will these following output formats
+3. You will these following output formats.
     - On server.rs you will see

     ```text